szn-cs/reference/[cs537, P6] P6 xv6 Memory Encryption, Kernel Version/README.md

-# xv6 Memory Encryption (Kernel version) - Kernel Memory Encryption Pager
+# Kernel-based xv6 Memory Encryption - Kernel Memory Encryption Pager
 - Topics involved virtual memory system in xv6, page table entries, detect current state page, trap handler to be able to handle the page fault, to implement the clock algorithm of most refenced page.
 - kernel manage page encryption and decryption.
   - [ ] The system will keep a fixed number (represted as N @param.h) of recently-accessed pages for each process stored in cleartext.
 Minimizing the number of page decryptions/encryptions by keeping each process's working set in cleartext (i.e. PTE_E is 0).